Term By Term: A How-To Guide

 O = Off-Campus Program

-Language Study Abroad (LSA) or Advanced Language Study Abroad (LSA+)
+Language Study Abroad (LSA) and Advanced Language Study Abroad (LSA+)

 X = Exchange Programs

-• Please note: you may transfer a maximum of four Dartmouth equivalent credits, including any pre-matriculation transfer credits, during your Dartmouth career.
+• Please note: Students may transfer a maximum of four Dartmouth equivalent credits, including any pre-matriculation transfer credits, during their Dartmouth career.
+The exception to this is for students who participate on a yearlong exchange program, in that case students may transfer up to 9 credits.

-• Please be advised: Exchange Credit requires prior approval from the Dartmouth academic department/program and the Registrar.
+• Please be advised: Credit earned on exchange programs is considered transfer credit.
+Transfer credit requires prior approval from the Dartmouth academic department/program and the Registrar.

 Please contact the following offices for more information: